 There are no defined semesters at our school.
 Our school provides flexible scheduling for its students.
 Courses, however, must be completed within 10 months of registration.

-Ontario Secondary School Diploma (OSSD)
+Ontario Secondary School Diploma: If you started Grade 9 in 2023 (or previously)

 In order to earn the Ontario Secondary School Diploma a student must: